 There are many different lighting upgrades you can do to your 4Runner, but potentially the most needed improvement is the reverse lighting.
 I don’t think it is a secret that the stock reverse lighting needs improvement and makes it hard to see behind your 4Runner when reversing in low light situations.

 Stock Reverse lights on 4Runner are not Bright!

 From my experience, I would consider the stock reverse lighting as almost dangerous, as it can be very difficult to see what is behind you.
 I think the idea is for the stock reverse lighting to aid the reverse camera, and therefore the reverse lighting doesn’t emit too much light to the sides.
 If you prefer to use mirrors you will want to upgrade your reverse lighting.

 Replacing the reverse light bulbs with LEDs

-Simply replacing your reverse bulbs with some LED’s will make a small improvement in lighting, but in my opinion, this will really only benefit you in visual appeal as not much improvement in visibility can be seen in my opinion.
+Simply replacing your reverse bulbs with some LED’s will make a small improvement in lighting, but in my opinion, this will really only benefit you in visual appeal as there is not much improvement in actual visibility – in my opinion.

 After replacing the stock reverse bulbs, the most immediate idea would be mounting two external lights on your bumper.
 Although this would create a large improvement in lighting, it requires mounting lights, wiring, and typically isn’t very cheap.
 There is a solution that can help you out quite a bit without any drilling and nearly a plug and play install, the Diode Dynamics Tail as Turn Module.